 - Important water-related areas

 - Safe water, sanitation and hygiene for all (WASH)

 Our Global Commitment

-Nestlé Waters is proud of our commitment to certify all sites to the Alliance for Water Stewardship Standard by 2025.
-So far, Nestlé Waters has certified nineteen of its factories around the world, including all five of the Nestlé Waters North America factories in California.
+We are proud of our commitment to certify all sites to the Alliance for Water Stewardship Standard by 2025.
+So far, 15 of our 27 factories have been certified.

 We are committed to setting an example as a water steward.
 The AWS Standard reinforces our role and clearly demonstrates the steps we are taking to manage water resources responsibly.